DETAILED ACTION

 Claims 21, 29, 30, 37, and 39, as best understood, are rejected under 35 U.S.C.
 102(a) as anticipated by or, in the alternative, under 35 U.S.C.
 103 as obvious over US 7, 675, 748 to Matsushima et al. (hereafter “Matsushima”).

-Regarding claims 21, 30, and 37, as best understood, Matsushima discloses a device (Figs. 11, 14), comprising: a first heat generating element (26) and a second heat generating element (26) disposed on a support structure (27, 31); and a cooling system comprising: a heat transfer system, comprising: a first heat exchanger (100) disposed adjacent to the first heat generating element; a second heat exchanger (100) disposed adjacent to the second heat generating element; a common radiator (102); a fan (33, 34) disposed adjacent to the common radiator; a first heat transfer circuit having first thermal pathways (101) in fluid communication with the first heat exchanger, and the common radiator; a second heat transfer circuit having second thermal pathways (101) in fluid communication with the second heat exchanger and the common radiator; and at least one pump (107), each pump of the at least one pump in fluid communication with the first heat transfer circuit and/or the second heat transfer circuit; and a motor (inherently present) having an output shaft coupled with the fan (inherently), wherein the first thermal pathways are independent from the second thermal pathways.
+Regarding claims 21, 30, and 37, as best understood, Matsushima discloses a device (Figs. 11, 14), comprising: a first heat generating element (26) and a second heat generating element (26) disposed on a support structure (27, 31); and a cooling system comprising: a heat transfer system, comprising: a first heat exchanger (100) disposed adjacent to the first heat generating element; a second heat exchanger (100) disposed adjacent to the second heat generating element; a common radiator (102); a fan (33, 34) disposed adjacent to the common radiator; a first heat transfer circuit having first thermal pathways (101) in fluid communication with the first heat exchanger, and the common radiator; a second heat transfer circuit having second thermal pathways (101) in fluid communication with the second heat exchanger and the common radiator; a pump (107) in fluid communication with the first heat transfer circuit and the second heat transfer circuit; and a motor (inherently present) having an output shaft coupled with the fan (inherently), wherein the first thermal pathways (101) between the common radiator (102) and the first heat exchanger (100) are physically independent (at least partially) from the second thermal pathways (101) between the common radiator (102) and the second heat exchanger (100).

 Examiner's Note: the preamble limitations “a portable device” and “for a portable device” are directed to the intended use, and inasmuch as it imparts any additional structure, and absent any evidence to the contrary, the device of Matsushima is capable of acting in such a manner.
 It has been held that a recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus satisfying the claimed structural limitations.
 See Ex parte Masham, 2 USPQ2d 1647 (1987).
 If the prior art structure is capable of performing the intended use, as in the instant case, then it meets the claim.
 See In re Casey, 370 F.2d 576, 152 USPQ 235 (CCPA 1967) and In re Otto, 312 F.2d 937, 939, 136 USPQ 458, 459 (CCPA 1963).
 In view of the above, these intended use limitations do not have any significant patentable weight.